Field Manual · Workflow Optimization

 Plan Your Implementation

 A well-structured implementation plan is essential for a successful DAM deployment.
-This plan should outline the steps needed to transition smoothly from your current state to full DAM utilisation.
+This plan should outline the steps needed to transition smoothly from your current state to full DAM utilization.

 Train and Onboard Users